-The constant RH level in the humidity chambers were established by the use of saturated saline solutions in similar to the experiments described in section 5.3.
+The constant RH levels in the humidity chambers were established by the use of saturated saline solutions in similar to the experiments described in section 7.2.

-The voltage and electric current were registered using a National Instruments PCI-6036E DAQ board.
+Voltage and electric current were registered using a National Instruments PCI-6036E DAQ board.
 The bias current of the PCI-6036E DAQ board with its front-end analog input modules from the SCC-AI series was found to be too high for measurement of open-circuit potential on supercapacitor-like systems, as the supercapacitor under test was charged by the current originating from the measurement device in the long run.
-Therefore, a Burr-Brown INA116 instrumentation amplifier with an extremely low input bias current was used as a preamplifier.
+Therefore, a preamplifier with low input bias current is needed.
+Burr-Brown INA116 instrumentation amplifier with an extremely low input bias current (<3 fA) was selected as a preamplifier.